STate education specialist in music

-Wendy Barden, PhD, is Minnesota’s Music Education Specialist.
-Currently, a major part of her work centers around implementation of the 2018 Minnesota Academic Standards in Music.
-Along with the new standards and benchmarks, Barden actively engages in many related topics including:
+Michael Buck, PhD, is Minnesota’s Music Education Specialist.
+Currently, a major part of his work centers around implementation of the 2018 Minnesota Academic Standards in Music.
+Along with the new standards and benchmarks, Buck actively engages in many related topics including:

 - Standards-based grading